-Summary of Defined Terms Options Expiration Date: June 29, 2023 Maturity Date: June 30, 2023, subject to adjustment, as described below Reference Asset: The SPDR [®] S&P 500 [®] ETF Trust, an exchange-traded fund Unit price at inception: \$10.275 per unit, or \$10.095 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: \$451.64 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</equity> Buffer: 20.00% (\$2.000 per unit) Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 11.92% (equivalent to an annualized return of 9.47% over the approximately 1.25-year life of the trust).
-After giving effect to the trust's fees and expenses, the Capped Return would be 10.84% (equivalent to an annualized return of 8.62% over the approximately 1.25-year life of the trust).
-Maximum Amount per Unit: \$11.192 per unit, resulting from a Capped Return of 11.92% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date

-At the Maturity Date the value of the units, and the effect of the Equal Upside, the Capped Return, the Maximum Amount per Unit and the Buffer will be reduced by, and the Maximum Loss per Unit will be increased by, the amount of the fees and expenses incurred by the trust during the life of the trust.
+Summary of Defined Terms Options Expiration Date: April 25, 2024 Maturity Date: April 26, 2024, subject to adjustment, as described below Reference Asset: The SPDR® S&P 500® ETF Trust, an exchange-traded fund Unit price at inception: \$10.275 per unit, or \$10.095 per unit for Fee Accounts subject to a Wrap Fee Initial Reference Value: \$379.98 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional [®] service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional[®] service or any successor service, as applicable.</equity> Buffer: 20% (\$2.000 per unit) .
+After giving effect to the trust's fees and expenses, for Standard Accounts, the Buffer would be 16.93% or, for Fee Accounts subject to a wrap fee, the Buffer would be 18.66%.
+Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) After giving effect to the trust's fees and expenses, for Standard Accounts, the Maximum Loss would be 78.98% or, for Fee Accounts subject to a wrap fee, 78.60%.
+Enhanced Participation: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date times the Upside Multiplier and subject to the Capped Return.
+Capped Return: 21.76% (equivalent to an annualized return of 14.06% over the approximately 18-month life of the trust) .
+After giving effect to the trust's fees and expenses, for Standard Accounts, the Capped Return would be 18.15% (equivalent to an annualized return of 11.79% over the approximately 18-month life of the trust).
+For Fee Accounts subject to a wrap fee the Capped Return would be 20.26% (equivalent to an annualized return of 13.13% Upside Multiplier: 2.0x Maximum Amount per Unit: \$12.176 per unit, resulting from a Capped Return of 21.76% and giving effect to the Upside Multiplier Inception Value: \$10.000 per unit, the net asset value per unit at the inception date Standard Accounts: Investors in Standard Accounts (Standard Accounts CUSIP Number) will pay a maximum distribution fee of 2.50% of the public offering price per unit.
+All investors will pay a creation and development fee of approximately \$0.051 per unit and an organization cost of approximately \$0.018 per unit.
+In addition, UITs are subject to annual operating expenses.
+Fee Accounts: Investors in Fee Accounts may be subject to a wrap fee.
+Investors in Fee Accounts (Fee Based Accounts CUSIP Number) will pay a maximum distribution fee of 0.75% of the public offering price per unit.
+All investors will pay a creation and development fee of approximately \$0.051 per unit and an organization cost of approximately \$0.018 per unit.
+In addition, UITs are subject to annual operating expenses. et of the Enhanced Participation, the Capped Return, the Maximum Amount per Unit and the Buffer will be ased by, the amount of the fees and expenses incurred by the trust during the life of the trust.